-Keywords: (Gladiolus grandifloras, Corm and Cormlets, Planting dates, Semi-arid conditions)
+Keywords: Gladiolus (Gladiolus grandiflorus L.), Corm and Cormlets, Planting dates, Semi-arid conditions)

 1. INTRODUCTION

-Gladiolus is a flower of glamour and perfection which is known as the queen of bulbous flowers due to its flower spikes with florets of massive form, brilliant colors, attractive shapes, varying size, and excellent shelf life.
-The modern hybrids are botanically known as Gladiolus grandiflorus belonging to the family Iridaceae.
-Gladiolus is grown as flower bed in gardens and used in floral arrangements for interior decoration as well as making high quality bouquets (Bose et al., 2003).
-Gladiolus are grown an area of 9.37 thousand hectare with a production of 707 million spikes in India (Singh et al. 2020).
+Gladiolus (Gladiolus grandiflorus L.)is a flower of glamour and perfection, which is known as the queen of bulbous flowers due to its flower spikes with florets of massive form, brilliant colors, attractive shapes, varying sizes, and excellent shelf life.
+The modern hybrids are botanically known as Gladiolus grandiflorus, belonging to the family Iridaceae.
+Gladiolus is grown as a flower bed in gardens and used in floral arrangements for interior decoration as well as making high-quality bouquets (Bose et al., 2003).
+Gladiolus are grown on an area of 9.37 thousand hectares with a production of 707 million spikes in India (Singh et al. 2020).
 The major gladiolus growing areas are Kalimpong (West Bengal), New Delhi, Srinagar (Jammu and Kashmir) and Nainital (Uttar Pradesh).
 Date of planting plays an important role in regulating growth and quality of gladiolus (Khan et al., 2008).
-Vegetative growth and quality of gladiolus is improved by proper planting times which also satisfies the consumer's demands (Zubair et al., 2006).
+Vegetative growth and quality of gladiolus are improved by proper planting times, which also satisfies the consumer's demands (Zubair et al., 2006).
 The Planting schedule of gladiolus varies because of differences in photoperiods, temperatures and light intensity and relative humidity.
 Climate factors are important role in the growth, corm and cormlet production in bulb crops like gladiolus.
-Such many factors of climate viz., optimum temperature, sunshine hours and relative humudity are optimizing photosynthetic activity and force to assimilate of underground storage development of corm.
-Temperature range (15-25° C) are favor for morphological growth and corm weight, size, and corm production but during low temperature are adversely affect the initiation of spikes and formation of cormlet and resulting poor yield and quality of planting material (Dhiman M R et al. 2022).
+So many factors of climate, viz., optimum temperature, sunshine hours and relative humudity are optimizing photosynthetic activity and force to assimilate of underground storage development of the corm.
+Temperature range (15-25° C) are favor for morphological growth and corm weight, size, and corm production but during low temperature are adversely affects the initiation of spikes and formation of cormlet and, resulting poor yield and quality of planting material (Dhiman M R et al. 2022).
 Akpinar and Bulut (2011) reported that the planting time 20th June was found to be the most suitable plantation time when considered sprouting and spiking time and White Prosperity is the best varieties.
-Planting dates are important role in determining the vegetative growth and quality of gladiolus spikes and corm.
-Planting dates are not only effect the vegetative growth and development of flower quality but also effect the consumer demand (Saini et al. 2025).
+Planting dates are important role in determining the vegetative growth and quality of gladiolus spikes and corms.
+Planting dates not only affect the vegetative growth and development of flower quality but also effect the consumer demand (Saini et al. 2025).
 Growth and yield of gladiolus, like other plants, depend on proper planting time.
-The present study investigated that the best planting time of different gladiolus cultivar under semi-arid conditions.
+The present study investigated the best planting time of different gladiolus cultivars under semi-arid conditions.

-2. material and Methods
+2. Materials and Methods

 The research trial was conducted at the Research Farm Horticulture School of Agricultural Sciences, Nirwan University, Jaipur.
-The experimental material comprised of 5 gladiolus genotypes viz., Nova Lux (V1), White Prosperity (V2), Rose Supreme (V3), American Beauty (V4) and Big Time Supreme (V5) planted under three different planting times i.e. 5th October (D1), 20th October(D2), and 5th November (D3).
-The genotypes were sown as Factorial Randomized Block Design (FRBD) with fifteen treatments and three replications.
-Before the sowing of corm in the main field corm was treated with 0.2 percent Bavistin for five minutes.
-During the field preparation all cultural practices were carried out before the sowing of corms and basic dose of fertilizer were applied before sowing of corm in the main field.
-Corms were planted at spacing of 30 x 20 cm and standard package were followed to raise the crop.
-The data were recorded number of daughter corm per plant, size of daughter corm, weight of corm per plant and number of cormlets per plant.
+The experimental material comprised of 5 gladiolus genotypes viz., Nova Lux (V1), White Prosperity (V2), Rose Supreme (V3), American Beauty (V4) and Big Time Supreme (V5) planted under three different planting times i.e., 5th October (D1), 20th October(D2), and 5th November (D3).
+The genotypes were sown as a Factorial Randomized Block Design (FRBD) with fifteen treatments and three replications.
+Before sowing corms in the main field, corms were treated with 0.2 percent Bavistin for 5 minutes.
+During field preparation, all cultural practices were carried out before sowing corms, and a basic dose of fertilizer was applied before sowing in the main field.
+Corms were planted at a spacing of 30 x 20 cm and standard packages were followed to raise the crop.
+The data were recorded as the number of daughter corms per plant, the size of daughter corms, the weight of corm per plant and the number of cormlets per plant.

 Treatment Combinations